Softdiscover/softdiscover-db-file-manager/README.md

 ### User roles manager
 [![User roles manager][product-screenshot3]](https://softdiscover.com)

-File Management made easy.
-Forget using FTP or cPanel!
-Use our file manager plugin to take full control of your Wordpress website.
-Managefy provides you the ability to edit, delete, upload, download, copy and paste files and folders.
-Also Managefy allows to backup your files and database, and restore them too.
+Managefy Plugin for wordpress, allow user to access folders and download files.
+Managefy will help you upload files, create folders, sub folders.
+You can set the access level of any of the folders or files from your Wordpress site.
+Also Managefy allows to backup your files and database, and restore them as well.

 Features:
 * Drag and Drop File Management.